lambdastackio/aws-sdk-rust/README.md

 had to be defined with a parser/writer (project rusoto did a lot of the heavy lifting in this area).

 Other AWS Services primarily use JSON and De/Serialization is possible for those service.

+### JSON
+The library now supports JSON for almost all structs.
+There are a few structs that use [u8] slices that are not easily serialized or deserialized so those few structs will support one or the other (serialize/deserialize) and the documentation notes it.